PetroIvaniuk/llms-tools/README.md

 - [PaliGemma](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/) - a powerful open VLM inspired by PaLI-3, optimized for image captioning, visual Q&A and other image labeling tasks, by Google
 - [Idefics2](https://huggingface.co/blog/idefics2) - it can answer questions about images, describe visual content, create stories grounded in multiple images, extract information from documents, and perform basic arithmetic operations
 - [Grok-1.5 Vision](https://x.ai/blog/grok-1.5v) - can process a wide variety of visual information, including documents, diagrams, charts, screenshots, and photographs, by xAI
+- [CogVLM & CogAgent](https://github.com/THUDM/CogVLM) - an 18 billion parameter visual language model specializing in GUI understanding and navigation; supports high-resolution inputs (1120x1120) and shows abilities in tasks such as visual Q&A, visual grounding, and GUI Agent
 - [AnyText](https://github.com/tyxsspa/AnyText) - Multilingual Visual Text Generation And Editing
 - [Qwen-VL](https://github.com/QwenLM/Qwen-VL) - multimodal version of the large model series.
 Accepts image, text, and bounding box as inputs, outputs text and bounding box
 - [AnomalyGPT](https://github.com/CASIA-IVA-Lab/AnomalyGPT) - the LVLM based Industrial Anomaly Detection (IAD) method that can detect anomalies in industrial images without the need for manually specified thresholds